WRC-TSD/Google-Forms-AutoSort-and-Notify/README.md

 # Google-Drive-Sorting-Script

-This Google Apps Script is designed to automate the organization of subfolders within a Google Drive folder.
-It uses specific naming conventions to sort subfolders into categorized subfolders based on predefined keywords.
-Here's a breakdown of its functionality and how each part of the code contributes to the overall process:

-### `organizeSubfolders()`

--   Purpose: Serves as the entry point of the script.
-It initializes the process by identifying the parent folder in Google Drive using its folder ID and then starts the recursive scanning and organization process by calling `scanAndOrganizeSubfolders` with the parent folder as both the current folder to scan and the base folder for organization.
--   Key Actions:
-    -   Retrieves the parent folder from Google Drive using `DriveApp.getFolderById(folderId)`.
-    -   Calls `scanAndOrganizeSubfolders`, passing it the parent folder twice: once as the folder to scan and once as the base for organizing subfolders.
-This ensures that the organization process always has a reference to the top-level folder where the sorted subfolders should be placed.

-### `scanAndOrganizeSubfolders(folder, baseParentFolder)`

--   Purpose: Recursively scans through all subfolders, starting from a specified folder, and organizes them based on predefined sorting words (`"SENT"`, `"HOLD"`, `"COMPLETE"`).
-It uses the base parent folder to maintain a consistent organization structure at the root level.
--   Key Actions:
-    -   Iterates through all subfolders of the given folder.
-    -   Splits the name of each subfolder to analyze its components, checking for a match with predefined sorting words.
-    -   If a match is found and the folder name includes a valid date string, it constructs a new path for organizing this subfolder and calls `createSubfolders` to ensure the path exists within the base parent folder.
-    -   Moves the matching subfolder to the newly created or existing path using `moveSubfolder`.
-    -   Recursively calls itself for each subfolder, allowing the script to scan and organize subfolders at all levels of the hierarchy.

-### `moveSubfolder(subfolder, newParentFolder)`

--   Purpose: Moves a specified subfolder, including all its files and sub-subfolders, into a new parent folder.
-It then trashes the original subfolder after moving its contents.
--   Key Actions:
-    -   Creates a new subfolder under the new parent folder with the same name as the original.
-    -   Copies all files from the original subfolder to the new subfolder.
-    -   Recursively handles all sub-subfolders using the same process, ensuring a complete move.
-    -   Sets the original subfolder to be trashed, effectively removing it from its previous location.

-### `createSubfolders(folder, subfolderPath)`

--   Purpose: Creates a nested folder structure based on a given path, starting from a specified base folder.
-If any part of the path already exists, it reuses the existing folders; otherwise, it creates new ones.
--   Key Actions:
-    -   Splits the `subfolderPath` into its components and iteratively checks for the existence of each subfolder in the path.
-    -   If a subfolder does not exist, it is created under the current level.
-This process ensures the desired folder hierarchy is established within the base folder.

-### `findOrCreateFolder(parentFolder, folderName)`

--   Purpose: Checks if a folder with a given name exists under a specified parent folder.
-If it exists, the folder is returned; otherwise, a new folder with that name is created.
--   Key Actions:
-    -   Searches for a folder by name under the given parent folder.
-    -   Returns the folder if found; otherwise, creates and returns a new folder with the specified name.

-### `createTrigger()`

--   Purpose: Sets up an automatic trigger that runs the `organizeSubfolders` function every 5 minutes, ensuring the folder organization process is regularly executed without manual intervention.
--   Key Actions:
-    -   Uses Google Apps Script's `ScriptApp.newTrigger` method to create a time-based trigger for the `organizeSubfolders` function.

-### Summary

-This script automates the organization of subfolders in Google Drive by sorting them into categories based on their names.
-It leverages recursive scanning to ensure all levels of folders are organized, and it maintains a consistent structure by always referring to a base parent folder for the placement of sorted subfolders.
-The script is designed for efficiency and scalability, ensuring that even as new subfolders are added or existing ones are renamed, they are automatically sorted into the correct categories.
+This script is designed to organize subfolders within a Google Drive folder based on predefined criteria, utilizing Google Apps Script, a JavaScript-based platform that allows for the automation of tasks within Google's suite of products.
+The script consists of several functions, each with a specific role in the organization process.
+Here's a detailed breakdown of its components and how they work together:

+### Entry Point: `organizeSubfolders()`

+-   Purpose: Serves as the starting point for the organization process.
+-   Process:
+    -   Specifies the ID of the parent folder to be organized.
+    -   Retrieves this folder using the `DriveApp.getFolderById()` method.
+    -   Initiates the recursive scanning and organization process by calling `scanAndOrganizeSubfolders()`, passing the parent folder as both the folder to scan and the base folder to keep track of the original parent.

+### Main Logic: `scanAndOrganizeSubfolders(folder, baseParentFolder)`

+-   Purpose: Recursively scans through all subfolders of the given folder, organizing them according to predefined sorting words found in their names.
+-   Process:
+    -   Defines sorting criteria using an array of keywords (`["SENT", "HOLD", "COMPLETE"]`).
+    -   Iterates through all subfolders, checking if their names match the sorting criteria (based on the presence of sorting words).
+    -   For folders matching the criteria, it checks if the folder is already sorted correctly.
+If not, it creates the necessary folder structure and moves the folder to its correct location.
+    -   This function calls itself recursively to ensure that all levels of subfolders are organized.

+### Helper Functions:

+-   `isSubfolderAlreadySorted(subfolder, baseParentFolder, expectedParentFolderName, month)`: Checks if a subfolder is already in its correct location to avoid unnecessary moves.
+-   `moveSubfolder(subfolder, newParentFolder)`: Moves a subfolder, including all its contents, to a new location.
+This involves creating a new folder in the target location, copying all files and subfolders to the new folder, and then trashing the original folder.
+-   `createSubfolders(folder, subfolderPath)`: Ensures the necessary folder structure exists for organizing a subfolder.
+It creates any missing folders along the specified path.
+-   `findOrCreateFolder(parentFolder, folderName)`: Searches for a folder by name under a specified parent folder.
+If the folder doesn't exist, it creates and returns a new folder.

+### Trigger Setup: `createTrigger()`

+-   Purpose: Automatically schedules the `organizeSubfolders` function to run at a set interval (every 15 minutes in this case).
+-   Process: Uses the `ScriptApp.newTrigger()` method to create a time-based trigger.

+### Key Concepts:

+-   Recursion: The script uses recursion to navigate through all levels of subfolders, allowing it to organize deeply nested folders.
+-   Folder Organization Strategy: Folders are organized based on keywords found in their names, and this organization involves creating a hierarchical structure based on those keywords and potentially the date encoded in the folder name.
+-   Google Apps Script Services: The script leverages various Google Apps Script services such as `DriveApp` for manipulating Google Drive items and `ScriptApp` for creating triggers.

+This script is particularly useful for automating the process of keeping a large and potentially deeply nested folder structure organized according to specific criteria, improving navigability and management of files within Google Drive.

 created by [John Seargeant](https://github.com/John-Sarge) with a little help from GPT and Bard.
 03Feb2024